gitmachtl/scripts/cardano/testnet/README.md

 </details>

-## Retire a stakepool from the blockchain
+## Retire a StakePool from the blockchain

 If you wanna retire your registered stakepool mypool, you have to do just a few things